Backbeats (A Knight's Tale) A Knight's Tale (2001)

 Second section summary — Rising Action through Midpoint

 The Rising Action runs the initial approach in full execution.
 Lance training in a stubbled field.
 The naked Geoffrey Chaucer on the road to Rouen — "Geoffrey Chaucer's the name.
 Writing's the game" — joining the team and forging the patents of nobility.
 William entering the lists as "Sir Ulrich von Lichtenstein from Gelderland" with a baroque pedigree the heralds cannot keep up with.
 The first sight of Jocelyn in the cathedral.
 The cobbled armor failing mid-match and Kate the female farrier offering her work in exchange for credit.
 Escalation 1 is the Rouen final: Adhemar dominates William cleanly and delivers the first "you have been weighed, you have been measured, and you have been found wanting."
 The initial approach has hit its competence ceiling; the project upgrades (Kate's lighter plate, the choice to chase the tournament championship) but does not yet shift.
-The Paris weeks bring the Bowie-scored "Golden Years" dance, the climb through the standings, Jocelyn's lose-then-win test, and the news that Adhemar has been recalled to the free companies.
-Then the Midpoint: William slips out of the World tournament camp into Cheapside, finds his blind father in the house he was born in, says his son "changed his stars after all," and is recognized by his voice.
+The Paris weeks bring the Bowie-scored "Golden Years" dance, the climb through the standings, the Colville/Edward draw where William refuses to withdraw against the disguised Black Prince ("it's not in me to withdraw"), and the news that Adhemar has been recalled to the free companies.
+The team-written love letter goes out ("I have seen the new moon, but not you."); Jocelyn answers it with the lose-then-win test; in the tent that night Jocelyn comes to William ("this pain is my doing").
+At the World tournament in London, Adhemar returns from the war and stages a public face-off with Sir Ulrich.
+Then the Midpoint: William slips out of the camp into Cheapside, finds his blind father in the house he was born in, says his son "changed his stars after all," and is recognized by his voice.
 The bounded scene is the structural pivot — the project transforms from solo ascension under a false name to something done for and witnessed by the people he loves.

 Third section summary — Falling Action through Climax

 William returns to the London lists and competes the early World rounds with the new framing settled.
-The London crowd takes to him; Jocelyn comes to his tent at night; the boys handle the championship equipment; Adhemar returns from the war and re-enters the lists.
+The London crowd takes to him; the boys handle the championship equipment.
 Escalation 2 is the reveal: Adhemar tells Geoff and Jocelyn he followed William to Cheapside, saw the blind father, and reported him as a fraud.
 The royal guards are waiting; William is to be put in the stocks; he forfeits the World tournament.
 The friends beg him to run.
 He refuses each in turn — "I will not run!
 I am a knight" — the post-midpoint approach stated out loud for the first time.
 He is arrested without resistance, mocked by Adhemar with the second "weighed and measured" speech, and locked in the stocks while the team stands around him taking the pelting blows.
 Then Edward, the Black Prince, arrives, names William's stubbornness as knightly — "you also tilt when you should withdraw — that is knightly too" — declares William descended from an ancient royal line by sovereign decree, dubs him Sir William, and restores him to the lists.
 The institution has bent its definition around the demonstration.
 In the World final Adhemar, with an illegally tipped lance, wounds William so badly he can no longer grip the shaft; Kate lashes the lance to his arm; Adhemar sneers "in what world could you have ever beaten me — such a place does not exist"; Chaucer announces him for the first time as "Sir William Thatcher!"; the London crowd chants William, William; the final pass unhorses Adhemar.
 The Climax: the post-midpoint approach tested at maximum stakes against a wounded body, a cheating opponent, and the entire crowd as witness — and it holds.

 Fourth section — Wind-Down + new equilibrium